ShashankMG123/Restaurant-Rating-Prediction/README.md

 Can use jupyter-notebook to reproduce our results.
 * Change the path to the dataset before trying to reproduce results.
 * Dataset used can be found on https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants

+Week1:
+Linear Regression performed pretty bad with an accuracy of 19% (threshold was ±2)